Winter Blues in Seniors: What Is It, and How Can It Be Overcome?

 Signs of the Winter Blues in Seniors

-If you’re noticing any of the following changes in your parent or loved one, they may be experiencing the winter blues:
+If you’re noticing any of the following changes in your family member, they may be experiencing the winter blues:

-• Losing interest in activities that were once a joy
+• They’ve lost interest in activities that once brought them joy.

-• Feeling consistently listless and sad, day after day
+• They consistently feel listless and sad, day after day.

-• Experiencing appetite changes that lead to unwanted weight loss or gain
+• They’re experiencing appetite changes that lead to unwanted weight loss or gain.

 Suggestions for Overcoming the Winter Blues

-Whether it’s brought on by the winter or something else, winter blues in seniors should be taken seriously because the condition can become so intense for some that they feel hopeless enough that they don’t want to live anymore.
+Whether it’s brought on by the cold weather or something else, winter blues in seniors should be taken seriously because the condition can become very intense for some.
 To help your senior parent or loved one whose mental health may be impacted by the winter season, try taking the following steps.

 1. Increase light exposure.

 Ask any party planner: Lighting sets the mood.
-The amount of light someone is exposed to throughout the day can impact a person’s emotions and mental health.
+The amount of light someone is exposed to throughout the day can impact their emotions and mental health.
 That’s why maintaining enough light exposure is especially important during the winter months.

 The right level of lighting and ambiance can encourage a better mood.
-Ensuring that your senior parent or loved one has sufficient lighting in their living spaces can improve their overall mood and outlook on life.
+Ensuring that your family member has sufficient lighting in their living spaces can improve their overall mood and outlook on life.
 Turning on the lights may seem like a small thing, but it makes a big difference.
 Specially designed light boxes that produce bright white light and controlled UV light are available to purchase if you want to upgrade from simple light exposure to more specialized light therapy.

 Beyond ambient lighting, never underestimate the power of vibrant colors.
-Adding pops of color to a living space with decor pieces, artwork, and other decorations can go a long way toward boosting your loved one’s mood when the days are gray.
-Strategic color placement is a great tool to support well-being because color can really impact and change our mood.
+Adding pops of color to a living space with decor, artwork, and other touches can go a long way toward boosting your family member’s mood when the days are gray.
+Strategic color placement is a great tool to support well-being because color can impact and change our mood.
 For instance, red can provide a zing of energy, while blue tends to create a sense of calm.

-However, the benefits of physical activity come into play when addressing the winter blues.
+The benefits of physical activity come into play when addressing the winter blues.
 Seniors who keep their bodies moving can boost cognition and memory, alleviating stress and anxiety.
-Regular physical activity also strengthens muscles and bones, manages weight, keeps a lid on blood pressure, and maintains healthy cholesterol levels.
+Regular physical activity also helps people strengthen muscles and bones, manage weight, lower blood pressure, and maintain healthy cholesterol levels.

-If you think your senior parent or loved one might benefit from more physical activity during winter, there are plenty of opportunities to stay active indoors.
+If you think your family member might benefit from more physical activity during the winter, there are plenty of opportunities to stay active indoors:

 Yoga

-In almost every corner of the U.S., you can find a yoga class.
-Many local senior centers have exercise programs that include yoga, Tai Chi, or pilates.
+You can find a yoga class nearly everywhere in the U.S. Many local senior centers have exercise programs that include yoga, tai chi, and Pilates.
 Plus, there is no shortage of yoga apps and streaming channels that cater to both beginners and experts.

 Swimming

-Many municipalities have public indoor pools available for use in the winter, such as in a gym, school, or community recreation center.
-Some senior living communities may have a pool and typically offer fun pool-based exercise classes like water aerobics.
+Many municipalities have public indoor pools available for use in the winter.
+This pool may be in a gym, school, or community recreation center.
+Some senior living communities may have a pool and typically offer fun pool-based exercise classes such as water aerobics.

 Walking

-If your loved one lives in a southern state, outdoor walks can still be a great idea when it’s not snowing or raining.
+If your family member lives in a southern state, outdoor walks can still be a great idea when it’s not snowing or raining.
 If it’s too cold or slippery for an outdoor walk, malls and public gyms are great options for places to get in some steps.

 Dancing

-Whether they take a formal class at the community center or rock it out at home, encourage your loved one to dance away the winter gray.
-As long as it’s low-impact and appropriate for their abilities, getting and staying physically active can be a great weapon when battling the winter blues.
+Whether they take a formal class at the community center or rock it out at home, encourage your family member to dance away the winter gray.
+As long as it’s low-impact and appropriate for their abilities, getting and staying physically active can be a great tool to battle the winter blues.

 3. Eat nutritious foods.